seaweedfs/seaweedfs/README.md

 More tools and documentation, on how to maintain and scale the system.
 For example, how to move volumes, automatically balancing data, how to grow volumes, how to check system status, etc.
 Other key features include: Erasure Encoding, JWT security.

 This is a super exciting project!
-And I need helpers and [support](https://www.patreon.com/seaweedfs)!
+And we need helpers and [support](https://www.patreon.com/seaweedfs)!

 ## Installation guide for users who are not familiar with golang

-step 1: install go on your machine and setup the environment by following the instructions from the following link:
+Step 1: install go on your machine and setup the environment by following the instructions ar:

 https://golang.org/doc/install

 make sure you set up your $GOPATH

-step 2: also you may need to install Mercurial by following the instructions below
+Step 2: also you may need to install Mercurial by following the instructions at:

 http://mercurial.selenic.com/downloads

-step 3: download, compile, and install the project by executing the following command
+Step 3: download, compile, and install the project by executing the following command

 ```bash
 go get github.com/chrislusf/seaweedfs/weed
 ```

-once this is done, you should see the executable "weed" under `$GOPATH/bin`
+Once this is done, you will find the executable "weed" in your `$GOPATH/bin` directory

-step 4: after you modify your code locally, you could start a local build by calling `go install` under
+Step 4: after you modify your code locally, you could start a local build by calling `go install` under

 ```
 $GOPATH/src/github.com/chrislusf/seaweedfs/weed